 Center for Health Progress has been hard at work since 1997.

 Center for Health Progress, formerly known as the Colorado Coalition for the Medically Underserved, was founded in 1997 as part of the Colorado Medical Society.
-In 2017, we changed our name to better reflect our mission and commitment to action and collaboration; however, our core values remain the same.
-Since our founding, Center for Health Progress has been a home for those who are passionate about and dedicated to creating justice and equity in our health care system.
+In 2017, we changed our name to better reflect our mission and commitment to action and collaboration.
+Since our founding, Center for Health Progress has been a home for those who are dedicated to creating justice and equity in our health care system.

 - Caring for Colorado’s Medically Underserved – Under the leadership of Gary VanderArk, MD, our founder, this conference launched the Colorado Coalition for the Medically Underserved into existence as part of the Colorado Medical Society.
 It has continued on as an annual event, attended by hundreds each year.